 - Monsters in Shining in the Darkness, although using the confusion spell "Muddle" can also make them give you their items.

 - In the Etrian Odyssey series, monsters don't drop money — you get raw materials from their corpses, which you can then sell back to the local shops both for cash and to help create even better weapons, armor and other supplies.
 This is your primary source of income.
 However, monsters don't always leave things behind, and many monsters also have Conditional Drops, which require you to meet certain conditions to trigger, like defeating it in a single turn or finishing it off with a certain element/status effect.
 Even if you meet the conditions, they still don't always drop, unless it's a boss... and many times, getting a boss to drop their special item also blocks the regular drop.
+The third game, The Drowned City, has an NPC who frequents the local bar called Scavenger Toma.
+His whole purpose is to tell players how to meet most of these conditions, all for the low-low price of a drink or two.

 - Opoona has many monsters with rare drops attached to them.
 Some of these are equipment, which is expected.
 A few drop stat-boosting items.
 However, some of them drop items necessary for sidequests, and the only way to get said items is by beating up monsters until you get lucky.
 Having the sidequest does not, sadly, make said drops more common.